Knullebol/2AMC15-group-2/README.md

 ## Group 2 - Assignment 2

-First A2 commit was on the 3rd of June.
+The first A2 commit was on the 3rd of June, by Knullebol

 ### DQN Agent